-The WKU Libraries encourages gifts of materials useful to studies and research by students and faculty.
+The WKU Libraries Gift Policy (pdf) encourages gifts of materials useful to studies and research by students and faculty.
 Gifts received by the Acquisitions/Collection Services Unit are reviewed by the public service library faculty liaisons.
 Gifts may be accepted for the library collections, returned to the donor or surplused to various charitable agencies.
 Gift plates with the name of the donor are often placed in the gifts added to the library collections and a letter of acknowledgment is sent to the donor.
 As an interested party in the transaction, the library cannot legally appraise or assign a value to a donation for future tax purposes.
-The donor may supply documentation as to the value of the materials donated and assign any value to their donation they feel to be correct.

 Requests for out-of-print titles submitted to the Acquisitions Unit are searched against several of the online databases such as BIBLIOFIND and MX-BOOKFINDER.
 If found, and the price and condition are acceptable to the selector, the book is ordered.
 Those titles not located online are placed on a search-and-quote list with several well-known out-of-print dealers until a copy of the title is located and the price and condition accepted.